tonyctyy/content-recommendation/README.md

 - [Perplexity](https://www.perplexity.ai/collections/Content-Recommendation-FYP-r8AxwOpsSAyDXFh7Np00lg): Perplexity is used for research purposes, and we have a group chat.
 We can ask questions here.
 - [Introduction to Content Recommendation Systems](https://slogix.in/phd-research-topics-in-recommender-systems-based-on-deep-learning/): This website provides a brief intro to different content recommendation techniques, potential research directions, etc. We can kick off the project here.
 - [Dataset for Content Recommendation System (GitHub)](https://github.com/RUCAIBox/RecSysDatasets): This GitHub repo contains many different datasets for content recommendation systems.
 We can choose our dataset here.
+- [Dataset used in the UCSD laboratory](https://cseweb.ucsd.edu/~jmcauley/datasets.html): This website contains some datasets used by the UCSD laboratory.
 - [TensorFlow Official Tutorial](https://www.youtube.com/watch?v=BthUPVwA59s&list=PLQY2H8rRoyvy2MiyUBz5RWZr5MPFkV3qz&index=2): This series of videos provides an overview of content recommendation systems and how to build them using TensorFlow.
 - [FunRec](https://github.com/datawhalechina/fun-rec?tab=readme-ov-file): This GitHub repo is a Chinese study resource for content recommendation systems, but I haven't checked the details yet.
 - [Content Recommendation System Tutorial from Red Algorithm Engineer](https://youtu.be/5dTOPen28ts?si=qhYBTACSpeeFZXqk): This series of videos uses Red as an example to explain content recommendation systems.
 It's in Chinese, and I've used a lot of information from here for the summary.